slashwithaknife/balena-dash-google-photos/README.md

 On balenaCloud, add a variable called  `ALBUM_ID` and set the value to the one you copied from google photos.

-The default delay between picture is set to 10000 milliseconds, or 10 seconds.
+The default delay between pictures is set to 10000 milliseconds, or 10 seconds.
 If you would like to change this value, you can use the variable `SLIDESHOW_DELAY` and set it to the value in milliseconds that you desire.

 ### Git